-Sitting on some extra brisket leftover from a Labor Day Weekend feast?
+Sitting on some extra brisket leftover from a Memorial Day Weekend feast?
 That’s a darn good problem to have and we’ve got even better solutions for turning your leftover brisket into tasty new meals.

 Barbecued brisket is not only a beautiful and ridiculously delicious thing to have, but the leftovers are amazing.
 Here are some ideas from the Chowhound Home Cooking discussion board on what to do with leftover smoked brisket, well worth bringing out of the archives.
 And we added a few other options for leftover brisket we love.